 Is it possible Addiction Rehab is a problem itself?

 Recovery is process that requires a concerted effort from both the addict and the professional community.
 We can not expect addicts and alcoholics that are powerless over substances to be able to manage their own lives the day they leave a treatment center.
 As we start a nationwide discussion about the addiction epidemic, it’s important to hear the voices of people like Kyle, who has a personal experience that is reflective of many young people struggling to get clean.
-In our structured sober living, we understand that the addict is an expert at their own experience and will use these challenges to fuel the work completed in our 3-phase life development program.
-By integrating residents with recovery communities through 12-step immersion and a adventure-based activities (like a hike in the Catskills) or in-house literature studies, residents build a broad network of men with time-tested experience.
+In our structured sober living, we understand that the addict is an expert at their own experience and will use these challenges to fuel the work completed in our 4-phase life development program.
+By integrating residents with recovery communities through 12-step immersion and a adventure-based activities (like paintball or hiking) or in-house literature studies, residents build a broad network of men with time-tested experience.
 It’s critical that recovery is associated with hope and passion, not fear of failure.
 It’s time for us to stop using the revolving door.
-We need to change the face of addiction recovery.
+We need to change the face of addiction recovery, treatment and sober living.